dovecot/documentation/source/admin_manual/mailbox_formats.rst

 configurations, in which case you can try if switching to dotlocks helps.
 Note that dotlocks are the slowest locking method.

-You can change the locking method from :ref:`setting-lock_method` setting.
+You can change the locking method from :dovecot_core:ref:`lock_method` setting.
 Regardless of the ``lock_method`` setting, Dovecot always uses dotlocks for some locks.